 You should know that the wisdom teeth – those third and final set of molars – typically start to emerge when you reach the late teen years or reach the early adulthood days.
 Naturally, they won’t always fit rightly behind the molars due to the way the jaw grows and develops in us.

-So, the teeth lacking enough room may get blocked below the gum line and they may push the existing teeth out of alignment.
-That’s why, dentists often advise getting wisdom teeth removed to avoid any damage caused by the emerging structures.
+So, the teeth lacking enough room may get blocked below the gum line.
+They may push the existing teeth out of alignment.
+That’s why, dentists often advise their removal.
+This is the best way to avoid any damage caused by the emerging structures.

 Not all dentists, however hold the view of the removal, as most recommend retention by keeping the teeth under observation.
 You can thus consult the dentist near you and know their view on the matter for more knowledge on the subject.